DKeAlvaro/Elearn/structure.md

 - [ ] Implement final open conversation with LLM (with a personality prompt, e.g. "you are a waiter").

 ### UI/UX Improvements
+- [x] **Logo Integration**: Added logo as app icon, loading screen, AI assistant avatar, and in all app bar headers.
 - [ ] Add animations with `ft.Animation`.
 - [ ] Add audio playback button for vocabulary slides.
 - [ ] Provide visual feedback for correct/incorrect answers.